 of Rochester and Monroe County, also called the Humane Society at Lollypop Farm.

 The animal-rescue operation was based at an emergency shelter set up at the Lamar-Dixon Expo Center, a large fairgrounds about an

 morning, search-and-rescue teams would go to New Orleans to rescue dogs, cats, and other animals – and then

 bring them to the temporary shelter.
 We would also leave food and water for those animals we couldn't catch.
 Approximately 10,000

 If you truly want to help

-animals, then the best thing you can do is to become a vegan.
+animals, then the best thing you can do is to go vegan.
 Don't eat animals, don't wear them, and don't use them for entertainment.
-The most disturbing thing I saw in New Orleans was rescuers eating cheeseburgers after a hard day of saving other animals.
-(See also the animal-rights philosophy of

 on the first image to start the slideshow